-PUMA requires all vendors, their subcontractors and their suppliers to comply in full with this Code of Conduct.
+PUMA requires all business partners which are producing goods to PUMA their subcontractors and their suppliers to comply in full with this Code of Conduct.
 All PUMA Vendors must have met all minimum legal requirements.
 In addition, each must comply with PUMA standards (which may exceed legal requirements) as defined in the four (4) PUMA Forever Better Sustainability Handbooks: (the "Handbooks"):